Azure-Samples/openhack-production/api/README.md

 ### Setup Database

 Update the `appsettings.Development.json` file with your Cosmos DB Uri and Primary Key in the `ServiceEndpoint` & `AuthKey` settings respectively.
-You dont need to worry about setting up the database as it will be created automatically for you when you create your first link-bundle through the frontend.

-You can find the the value for `ServiceEndpoint` & `AuthKey` from the Cosmos DB resource in Azure portal or from Azure DevOps variable group (Pipelines/Library/Variable groups).
+You can find the the value for `ServiceEndpoint` & `AuthKey` from the Cosmos DB resource in Azure portal or from Azure DevOps variable group (Pipelines -> Library -> Variable groups).

+  > Cosmos DB database and container has already been created as part of deploying cosmos db resource in the global resource group

 ### Setup Azure AD B2C Configuration